Rebel Yell (album): Cover art

-Release and reception
+Release and critical reception

-Upon its release, Rebel Yell received positive reviews from critics and was a commercial success.
-In the United States, it peaked at number six on the Billboard 200 and also peaked into the top ten in other countries, such as Canada, Germany, and New Zealand.
-The Recording Industry Association of America (RIAA) certified it double platinum for shipment of two million copies across the United States.
-Four singles were released from the album.
+Rebel Yell was released to commercial success.
+In the United States, the album peaked at number six on the Billboard 200, and it also peaked in the top ten in other countries, including Canada, Germany, and New Zealand.
+The Recording Industry Association of America (RIAA) certified it double platinum for shipments of two million copies across the United States.
+Four singles – "Rebel Yell", "Eyes Without a Face", "Flesh for Fantasy", and "Catch My Fall" – were released from the album.
 The accompanying music videos for all singles received heavy airplay on television channel MTV.
+Idol's longtime girlfriend Perri Lister can be seen in the front row during the video for "Rebel Yell".